seanpreston/quaderno-api/sections/contacts.md

 }
 ```

 This will return `201 Created`, with the location of the new contact in the Location header along with the current JSON representation of the contact if the creation was a success.
-If the user does not have access to create new contacts, you'll see `403 Forbidden`.
+If the user does not have access to create new contacts, you'll see `401 Unauthorized`.

 ## Update contact
 `PUT /contacts/1.json` will update the contact from the parameters passed.